Skatterbrainz/Terminal/README.md

 # Terminal

-Windows Terminal Toying Around
+Windows Terminal Customization

 ## What is this mess?

-This repository contains a Windows Terminal JSON profile and some images to demonstrate some of the interesting ways you can customize the Windows Terminal application.
+This repository contains a Windows Terminal JSON profile and some wallpaper images to demonstrate some of the interesting ways you can customize the Windows Terminal application.

 ## Prerequisites

-* Windows 10
+* Windows 10 or higher
-* Windows Terminal (install from the Microsoft Store)
+* Windows Terminal (install from the Microsoft Store, winget or Chocolatey)
-* PowerShell 5.1, 6.x, 7
+* Windows PowerShell 5.1 or PowerShell Core 7.1.3 or later
 * Note: Azure Cloud Shell is included in this profile, but it requires separate/additional setup in Azure to connect from Terminal

 ## Setup